 Each legislative session which lasts two calendar years, MassNAELA advocates for legislation that will help our elderly clients, clients with special needs, and their families here in Massachusetts.
-Below are the seven legislative bills that MassNAELA is advocating for this legislative session along with a brief summary.
+Below are the nine legislative bills that MassNAELA filed this legislative session along with a brief summary.
 To view the actual text of the bill please click directly on the bill number and to view a fact sheet about each bill click on the fact sheet link below the bill.
-(At this time only the text of the Senate Bills are available.)
+To view a PDF of all the bills Click Here.

 How to find your legislator: http://www.sec.state.ma.us/wheredoivotema/ type in your address and it will tell you who your state Rep and Senator are.
 Click the name and it will take you to their contact information.

 For more information, please contact Nomita Ganguly – email@example.com; 781.354.2444.

 Community Care Bill – An Act to Support Equal Access to Community Care for Elders and the Disabled